eskayML/vybeScope/README.md

-## Implementation Details
+## Notable Details

 This bot is designed to be lightweight and portable:

 - Uses in-memory storage for user data, wallets, and transactions
-- No database dependencies required
 - Communicates with the Vybe API for blockchain data
 - Simple to deploy and run

 ## Hackathon Submission

 This project is a submission for the Vybe Telegram Bot Challenge.
-The goal is to create an intuitive and feature-rich Telegram bot that integrates with cryptocurrency wallets and provides a seamless user experience.
+The goal is to create an intuitive and feature-rich Telegram bot that integrates with cryptocurrency wallets/tokens and provides a seamless user experience.

 ## License